 Please note that Sunshine Coast Health Centre does not provide daycare to participants with infants and young children.
 However, we have some suggestions depending on the age of your child:

 If you have a child seven months old or younger, we recommend a grandparent or someone with whom the child is comfortable with also be present as a participant.
 That way, if your child requires attention he/she can be removed with a minimum of disruption to the group and will allow you to continue on with your own participation.

 Children Eight Months to Three Years Old

-If a child is 8 months to 3 yrs old, the father of the child (the client in treatment) can stay with his child while the mother is in the Family Program.
-This is difficult on the 4th day, Monday, when both parents need to be in the Couples Program.
-It is suggested that during the Couples Program a grandparent or other family member provide child supervision.
+If a child is 8 months to 3 yrs old, the father of the child (the client in treatment) can stay with his child while the mother is in the Family Weekend.
+This is difficult on the 4th day, Monday, when both parents need to be in the Couples Day.
+It is suggested that during the Couples Day a grandparent or other family member provide child supervision.

 Note: Other clients are not permitted to look after children even if they agree to provide supervision.

 If the child is ages 4-14 and can recreate independently, then they are welcome to play in a nearby activity room located inside the Renewal Center.
 Please bring a bag with toys such as books, colouring books, crayons, dolls, action figures, and toy cars.